RadekBuczkowski/random_image_browser/README.md

 This is a browser showing images with smooth animations and fluid repeated scrolling like on an iPhone.
 It shows several images on one page, and you can zoom in each image with a mouse click.

 All image transitions like zooming, navigation, rotations, changing image arrangements, etc. **are animated**.
 The browser can group images and shulffle the groups (default) or can show all images in random order.
+The program is rich in options and configurations and is very easy to use.

 The following image types are by default enabled in the options:
 **jpg, jpeg, gif, png, webp, avif**.